Extending Partial Representations of Circle Graphs: Introduction

 \heading{The Structure of Representations.} To solve the recognition problem for $G$, one just needs to build a single representation.
 However, to solve the partial representation extension problem, the structure of all representations of $G$ must be well understood.
 A general approach used in the above papers is the following.
 We first derive necessary and sufficient constraints from the partial representation $\calR'$.
 Then we efficiently test whether some representation $\calR$ satisfies these constraints.
 If none satisfies them, then $\calR'$ is not extendible.
 And if some $\calR$ satisfies them, then it extends $\calR'$.

 It is well-known that the split decomposition~\cite[Theorem 3]{Cunningham82} captures the structure of all representations of circle graphs.
 The standard recognition algorithms produce a special type of representations using split decomposition as follows.
 We find a \emph{split} in $G$, construct two smaller graphs, build their representation recursively, and then join these two representations to produce $\calR$.
-In Section~\ref{sec:structural_results}, we give a simple recursive descriptions of all possible representations based on splits.
-Our result can be interpreted as ``describing a structure like PQ-trees for circle graphs.''
+In Section~\ref{sec:structural_results}, we give a simple recursive description of all possible representations based on splits.
+Our result can be interpreted as ``describing a structure like PQ-trees\footnote{See~\cite{PQ_trees} for further information on PQ-trees.} for circle graphs.''
 It is possible that the proof techniques from other papers on circle graphs such as~\cite{Courcelle08,GPTC13} would give a similar description.
-However, these techniques are more involved than our approach which turned out to be quite elementary and simple.
+However, these techniques are more involved than our approach which turns out to be quite elementary and simple.

 \heading{Restricted Representations.} The partial representation extension problem belongs to a larger group of problems dealing with \emph{restricted representations of graphs}.
 These problems ask whether there is some representation of an input graph $G$ satisfying some additional constraints.
 We describe two examples of these problems.